touchlab/KMMBridge/docs/Cocoapods.md

 spec repo so the library can be consumed from non-Kotlin-aware iOS projects.

-The Podspec will be generated based on the same configuration used by the kotlin.cocoapods plugin, except that the `source` and `version` will be overridden by the KMM Bridge plugin.
+The Podspec will be generated based on the same configuration used by the kotlin.cocoapods plugin, except that the `source` and `version` will be overridden by the KMMBridge plugin.

 ### Version numbering

-The KMM Bridge plugin does some automated version management in order to ensure that new library versions are published with a consistently increasing version number.
+The KMMBridge plugin does some automated version management in order to ensure that new library versions are published with a consistently increasing version number.
 A base version is set either in the `cocoapods` block or directly on the gradle project, as managed by the kotlin.cocoapods plugin.